manasvil/RapidPrototyping-Curriculum/README.md

 Hey everyone, welcome to my repo!

 My name is Manasvi and I work as a UX Designer and Data Visualization practitioner in New Jersey.
 This project is a continuation of my Master's project work at Georgia Tech, where I went to school.

+If you are here because of Mozilla's Global Sprint you can join the chat channel for this project [here](https://gitter.im/RapidPrototyping-Curriculum/Lobby#).

 ## What is this repository about?